-- Listen to and believe them.
+- · Listen to and believe them.
 Allow them time to talk freely and do not ask leading questions - Stay calm and do not show that you are shocked or upset - Tell the child they have done the right thing in telling you.
 Do not tell them they should have told you sooner - Explain what will happen next and that you will have to pass this information on.
 Do not promise to keep it a secret - Write up your conversation as soon as possible in the child's own words.
 Stick to the facts, and do not put your own judgement on it.
-The trust has a recording form for safeguarding concerns, the school's child protection procedures will say where these can be found - Sign and date the write-up and pass it on to the DSL without delay.
+The trust has a recording form for safeguarding concerns, the school's child protection procedures will say where these can be found.
+Alternatively, concerns may be recorded in CPOMS - Sign and date the write-up and pass it on to the DSL or record it in CPOMS without delay.

 Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL immediately that you have done so